 JBL Go 5 is a compact portable speaker that builds on the Go 4 with edge LED lighting, slightly stronger sound, Bluetooth 6.0 with Auracast, and an upgraded IP68 waterproof design.

-JBL recently launched the Go 5 in China, and a global rollout seems to be expected soon.
-It's the successor to the Go 4, that improves on fews that might interest you as well.
-Let’s get into this article, where I will discuss everything about the latest JBL Go 5, including its price in Nepal, specifications, and availability.
+JBL has officially launched the new JBL Go 5 in Nepal as the successor to the Go 4.
+The latest compact speaker brings a few meaningful upgrades, including improved battery life, better durability, and enhanced sound output.
+So yeah, in this article, I will discuss everything about the latest JBL Go 5, including its price in Nepal, specifications, and availability.

 JBL Go 5 Overview